dylan-lang/opendylan/sources/environment/console/README.txt

-The four libraries in this directory are the various command-line entry points into the Open Dylan application.
+The three libraries in this directory are the various command-line entry points into the Open Dylan application.

 The modules used by each library determine the commands and features built in to